77batbat/Beiwe_documentation/README.md

   }
 ...
 ```
-First of all, this function groups the data by patient and aggregate information of coverage.
+This function first groups the data by patient and aggregate information of coverage.
 Then creates zeroed column and zeroed week.
-Secondly, we define the variable of weekly_accelerometer, weekly_gps by calling “weekly_coverage” function.
+We then define the variable of weekly_accelerometer, weekly_gps by calling “weekly_coverage” function.
 After removing the “NA”, and including time variables such as “time_to_present” and “time_to_submitted”, we have the new data of weekly_timeing.
 In the end, we convert the date into “hours”, and finalizing our data by combing these information together (weekly_accelerometer, weekly_gps, weekly_timings, etc.)

 #### powerstate_locations